 What If You Cause An Accident?
 Liability Insurance to the Rescue

-When I work with new clients, liability protection is a common blind spot.
-Most prospective clients haven’t reviewed their insurance policies.
+When I work with new clients, most haven’t reviewed their property insurance policies recently.
 And most are unaware of the risk factors in their everyday lives.

 Property Insurance: Overview